CryptozombiesHQ/cryptozombie-lessons/README.md

 ## License

 Any contributions made have to assign copyright back to Loom Network.
+Loom Network keeps ownership any derivative work created from original content.